 - The East-West Center Research Program conducts multidisciplinary research on issues of contemporary significance to Asia, the Pacific and the United States.
 Dr. Nancy D. Lewis is the Director of the Research Program.

 - The East-West Center Education Program provides a wide range of opportunities to help prepare the United States and the Asia Pacific Region for a new era of increased interdependence.
-Dr. Terance Bigalke is Director of the Education Program.
+Mary Hammond is Interim Director of the Education Program.

 - The East-West Center Seminars Program provides short-term educational experiences for policymakers, professionals and scholars from Asia, the Pacific and the United States.